Dav1d-Fn/Fliq-Desktop-Flipclock/README.md

 - [pqina/flip](https://github.com/pqina/flip) - A lightweight JavaScript library for creating flip animations.
 - [Day.JS](https://github.com/iamkun/dayjs) - A useful library for parsing, formatting,
   and manipulating dates.
-- [mantine](https://github.com/mantinedev/mantine) - A comprehensive React components library for building modern web applications.
+- [mantine](https://github.com/mantinedev/mantine) - A comprehensive React components
+  library for building modern web applications.
+- [jotai](https://github.com/pmndrs/jotai) - A primitive and flexible state management library for React.

 We are grateful for the hard work of the developers of these libraries!